LDeer03/web-dev-hw/Assignment_06/README.md

 15. Free Response: Summarize your work cycle for this assignment.

       This week I started my assignment folder first.
+I apparently did something different because although it looks the same to me, it is at the top of the folders and has a capital A in GitHub.
+Hopefully you can assist me with fixing that.
 Then I went to the website and went through the readings and exercises.
 For the first time I typed my answers directly into the readme file instead of onto a word document and then copy and pasting.
+It felt more productive to do it this way.
+I followed up with the work through video and clean up of my page.